Reciprocal

 The reciprocal of 1/4 is 4 (back to 4 again)

-If may help you to remember that "Reciprocal" comes from the Latin reciprocus meaning returning.
+It may help to remember that "Reciprocal" comes from the Latin reciprocus meaning returning.
 Like going to the shops and then returning home again.

 But Not Zero